Design Discipline

 Ultimately, Research through Design allows us to translate the direct experience of building designs and interacting with them into scientific knowledge.

 To be clear, Research through Design is not exactly a scientific method.
-But it allows us to store design knowledge in the recording system of scientific literature.
+But it allows us to store design knowledge in the recording system1 of scientific literature.
 And that is amazing.

 Examples